Goward HouseHome Away From Home

 JOHN HART, Ph.D.

 John is the Executive Director of Spirit Bear Art Farm, a Canadian artist and writers retreat on the West coast of Vancouver Island.
-For over 12 years, he has been studying with the distinguished John Nip in the tradition of Chinese Brush Painting.
+For over15 years, he studied with the distinguished John Nip in the tradition of Chinese Brush Painting.
 He is a member of The Studio for Perseverance in Study of Calligraphy and Art, and The Studio of Harmonious Endeavors.
-His work can be found at The Gallery of Great Things in Waimea, Hawaii and at Living Arts Gallery in Hawi, Hawaii.
+His work can be found at The Gallery of Great Things in Waimea, Hawaii and at MainStay Gallery in Santa Monica, California.
 He has been selected to be one of the Artisans of Mauna Kea.

 “I consider my work to be in the tradition of an ancient contemplative art.
 The practice and creation of these works are a kind of meditation and are a connection to the mysterious and the sublime.
 The works can be objects of art as well as personal objects of contemplation.”